-- Healthy Fitness Zone® - Needs Improvement
+- Healthy Fitness Zone - Needs Improvement

-The Needs Improvement (NI) designation signifies a fitness area where the student's score is not in the HFZ® and where the student would benefit from physical activities designed to improve performance in the designated fitness area.
-NI - Some Risk specifically indicates the student should continue to work to achieve the HFZ®.
+The Needs Improvement, or NI, designation signifies a fitness area where the student's score is not in the HFZ and where the student would benefit from physical activities designed to improve performance in the designated fitness area to achieve the HFZ.
 NI - High Risk specifically indicates increased health risks due to the student's level of fitness.

-It is also possible that some students' scores exceed3 the HFZ[®].
+It is also possible that some students' scores exceed the HFZ.
 For Body Composition, this is designated as in the Very Lean zone.
 It is important that students and their parents or guardians be aware if Body Composition scores place them in the Very Lean zone.